CODE-AXION/CODE-AXION/README.md

 - 📖 Currently learning Advance Laravel And Along With Network And Web Exploitation Sometimes
 - 🎬 Mastering Cinematography | Motion Graphics And SFX Skills
 - 🤖 I Also Wanna Learn Robotics | Arduino Programming In Future
-- 🎨 I Also Do PenandInk Art <a href="https://www.instagram.com/darkestbrush/">Darkest Brush</a>
+- 🎨 I Do PenandInk Art <a href="https://www.instagram.com/darkestbrush/">Darkest Brush</a>
-- 💻 I also Have 2 years of experience In Full Stack Web Development
-- 📚 Next Language to Learn Node.js, Flutter And C
+- 📚 Next Language to Learn Nodejs & Flutter
 - 📕 Next Stack to Learn " M E R N  STACK ",
 - 📫 GOT Any Freelance Work?
-Do Reach Me On <a href="https://www.fiverr.com/code_axion/develop-a-highly-customized-full-or-half-stack-website">Fiverr</a> or Other Social Networks:)
+Do Mail Me On codeaxion77@gmail.com  or Other Social Networks:)
 - :incoming_envelope: Email: codeaxion77@gmail.com

  - Fun Fact: